getpelican/pelican-blog/content/news/pelican-3.6.rst

 Highlights
 ==========

-* Improve caching behavior and disable by default
+* Disable caching by default in order to prevent potential confusion
+* Improve caching behavior, replacing ``pickle`` with ``cpickle``
-* Allow Markdown or reST content in metadata fields other than "summary"
+* Allow Markdown or reST content in metadata fields other than ``summary``
 * Support semicolon-separated author/tag lists
 * Improve flexibility of article sorting
 * Add ``--relative-urls`` argument
-* Support listening on addresses other than localhost
+* Support devserver listening on addresses other than localhost
 * Unify HTTP server handlers to ``pelican.server`` throughout
 * Handle intra-site links to draft posts
 * Move ``tag_cloud`` from core to plugin
-* Load all external resources via HTTPS
+* Load default theme's external resources via HTTPS
 * Import drafts from WordPress XML
 * Improve support for Windows users
 * Enhance logging and test suite
+* Clean up and refactor codebase
 * New signals: ``all_generators_finalized`` and ``page_writer_finalized``

 For a full list of changes, see: https://github.com/getpelican/pelican/compare/3.5.0...3.6.0